Tyson Fury and Anthony Joshua have been exposed for their lack of movement over an October 3 fight.

-Tyson Fury made a substantial leap from exchanging Mahmoud Charr to pouncing on his vulnerable British rival Anthony Joshua.
+WBC Champion Fury initially made a substantial leap from wanting to exchange with Mahmoud Charr to pouncing on his vulnerable British rival.

 Fury vs Joshua